stueyG1t/CMALT-Stuart/Core_Area_2.md

 In future iterations, I plan to further explore how appearance-related anxiety intersects with digital confidence and how adaptive workshop design can mitigate these effects.
 This will include evaluating the impact of self-view settings, peer interaction formats, and the role of asynchronous components in reducing cognitive load and anxiety.

+My approach aligns closely with Bandura’s (1997) concept of self-efficacy: I have seen repeatedly that students’ digital skills develop fastest when they believe they are capable of success.
+For example, when introducing Copilot, I scaffold activities so that students build from simple “warm-up” tasks to more complex academic uses.
+This reflects Vygotsky’s theory of the Zone of Proximal Development (Vygotsky, 1978), where carefully designed prompts enable learners to move beyond their current ability.
+These theoretical frames underpin my practice, giving me a language to explain why confidence and progression are central to my design.

 ### 2a Evidence

 - [Appendix C](./Appendices.md#c-digital-backpack-sample-pdf-output) - Digital Backpack Sample PDF Output